canonical/real-time-ubuntu-docs/docs/how-to/tune-irq-affinity.rst

 An empty output means that no core is isolated.

-Then you can list all the available CPUs:
+Conversely, you can list all the available CPUs:

 .. code-block:: shell-session